-The Smart Business Rules action lets you automatically generate content in one field based on information stored in other fields.
+The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

-This is useful when you want Sales Layer to calculate or complete values automatically using simple logic rules, similar to the formulas already available in connectors.
+This is useful when you want Sales Layer to complete data automatically by applying logic rules, similar to the formulas used in connectors.

 This feature is available for Categories, Products, Variants, and Custom Entities.